headercom

 Documentations

-There are not too many documents required in the case of loans, but for mortgages, you must go through lengthy documentation and paperwork.
+There are not too many documents required in the case of personal loans, but for mortgages, you must go through lengthy documentation and paperwork.
 The deed, application, and other legal documents must be submitted in case of mortgages.

 Borrower's Credit Standing